envoymediagroup/MediaMath-PHP-Library/README.md

 * create - Create a new record
 * modify - Modify an existing record.
 The MediaMath API makes use of a field named version to protect against simultaneous overwrite.
 You can pass the version field in with the array to this method, or if you have auto_version enabled in MediaMathAPI.php the library will automatically fetch the most recent version for you.

+### I/O

-Additionally, the input and output for all of these methods is associative arrays.
+The input and output for all of these methods is associative arrays.
 The exception being fetch which requires an integer value for the id to be passed in

+### Debugging

+This library has two modes for debugging: 1 or 2.
+You set the debugging flag when you construct the MediaMathAPI object like this:

+    $API = new MediaMathAPI(1);

+* Debug Level 1: This level will print out extra detail for what is going on in all the methods
+* Debug Level 2: This level gives you all the output of level 1 and additionally outputs the CURL headers and MediaMath raw responses involved.

 # Examples